Netfloex/Nginx/README.md

 };
 ```

-This example fetches [the latest ips from Cloudflare](#cloudflare-real-ip), enables SSL with Certbot, and creates two config files:
+This example fetches [the latest ips from Cloudflare](#cloudflare-real-ip), enables SSL with Certbot, creates DH-Params, and creates two config files:

 ```
     example.com  >  http://mysite:3000